For most people, the Raspberry Pi operating system (whatever the one you use) will do this in the background, and it shouldn’t be an issue.

 NTP is enabled by default on Raspberry Pi OS, and will connect to an Internet server to set the date and time accordingly.

-It’s also possible to change it manually, from the desktop interface or with the command “sudo date -s ‘YYYY-MM-DD HH:MM:SS’“
+It’s possible to set date and time manually, from the desktop interface or with the command “sudo date -s ‘YYYY-MM-DD HH:MM:SS’“.

 I will now guide you through the details, and give you a solution that should help in most cases, whatever if you are using a Desktop environment or not, and if your Pi is connected to the Internet or not.